JoshDoug/Notes/MatLab/MatLab-Basics.md

 * [MathWorks Tutorials](https://uk.mathworks.com/support)
 * [MatLab Academy](https://matlabacademy.mathworks.com/)

+A comment in MatLab is the percentage symbol: `%`

 ## Common Functions and Commands

 * Alter significant figures shown: `format long` and `format short` change the number of signifcant figures displayed by following commands/output, such as `pi`.